CSA-OCP-GER/azure-developer-college/day5/README.md

 # Day5 - Goal

-You already have deploed the Azure Developer College's sample application to your Azure subscription.
+You already have deployed the Azure Developer College's sample application to your Azure subscription.
 Although the application is up and running we can not use different user accounts to create Contacts and VisitReports per user.
 The current deployed application does not support any user authentication.

-Today we we want to integrate Azure Active Directory as an Identity provider in your application to authenticate and to authorize an Azure AD user to access the sample application.
+Today we we want to integrate Azure Active Directory as an Identity Provider in your application to authenticate and to authorize an Azure AD user to access the sample application.

 Azure Active Directory (Azure AD) is Microsoft’s cloud-based identity and access management service, which helps your employees sign in and access resources in:
 - External resources, such as Microsoft Office 365, the Azure portal, and thousands of other SaaS applications.